-At times, when you plug in an external drive into your system and external hard drive not showing up in the ‘Computer’ screen or AutoPlay in Windows.
+At times, when you plug in an external drive into your system it does not show up or AutoPlay in Windows.
 Here, you will be able, to take a look at ways to resolve external hard drive not showing up issues and make it accessible for use on Windows running systems.

-The problem starts when you plug in an external USB drive to your system, and nothing happens.
-At times, you might hear the USB connection sound as well, but still, AutoPlay doesn’t run, when you check the drive in ‘Computer’, you don’t see any external drive here.
-Usually, this problem occurs when Windows named the drive to a letter that is already in use.
+The problem starts when you plug in an external USB or hard drive to your system, and nothing happens.
+At times, you might hear the USB connection sound as well, but still, AutoPlay doesn’t run.
+When you check the drive in ‘Computer’, you don’t see any external drive there.
+Usually, this problem occurs when Windows names the drive to a letter that is already in use.

 Steps to locate not showing external hard drive in Windows 10, 8, 7: